XShen-Jason/cloudflare-email-routing/README.md

 * ✅ Auto-create MX / SPF / catch-all rules
 * ✅ `admin@domain` forwarding
 * ✅ Multi-language UI (English / 中文)
-* ✅ Deploy to Cloudflare Pages + Worker
+* ✅ Deploy to Cloudflare Worker
 * ✅ Beginner-friendly — no coding needed

+❗ **Requirements**:
+* ⚠️ You need a Cloudflare account
+* ⚠️ You need to own a domain name

 ---